 This classic recipe for potato gratin is simple to make but always has show-stopping results.
 Rich, creamy, crunchy – it will satisfy all your cravings.
-This post has been sponsored by Finlandia.
-All opinions are 100% my own.
+This post includes some affiliate links in which I may receive a small commission if you choose to make a purchase.

 I don’t like to serve this dish on Thanksgiving because we already have mashed potatoes and sweet potatoes in the mix.
 Who needs that kind of competition?
 I find it works much better during the December holidays when it has the opportunity to really shine.
 This recipe pairs especially well with red meat (hello Christmas roast!), which is exactly why just about every steakhouse in America has a version of it on their menu.